 I hit my approach onto the green and as you can there is run off areas around the green as throughout most the course.
 Another 2 putt for a par.

 Another tricky drive where you need to be accurate from the tee to get the best approach shot to the green.
 I hit a good drive to the left side of the fairway and was between 9 and Pitching wedge on my second shot.
 Here is where a great caddie makes the difference, he gave me good advice, precise yardage (in my case meters) which meant that I hit an almost full 9 iron pin high to set myself up for a birdie.
 Nice!

 tough par 4 hole 4 at Kiawah Island Ocean course

 This is definitely one of the most difficult holes on the course.
 It requires some good shots to get a par.
 I hit a perfect drive down the fairway and was between 5 and 6 iron on the approach.
 Took the 5 iron and went just a bit long and was not able to recover for par – bogey instead…

 Nice par 3 where I made a stupid course management mistake and went too much for the left hand pin instead of playing safe in the middle of the green.
-Went in the bunker pin high with a difficult sandshot that resulted in a bogey.
+My tee shot ended up in the bunker pin high with a difficult sandshot that resulted in a bogey.
 The green is huge and a hole where it makes sense to just get in on the green and putt from there.

 hole 6 at Kiawah Island Ocean course